 But divinity alone couldn’t cure the baby’s physical deficiencies.
 As the vanishing look of his soul shows, Prince Lothric was frail to the very core.
 This is unlikely to be related to his lineage.
 Despite the royal sharing the same voice actor and similarly delicate physique as Gwyndolin, the God of the Darkmoon was never lacking in his soul.
 And with Lorian demonstrating no such issues, something else must be the cause.
-Perhaps it was just the random nature of Disparity, or perhaps some other complications occurred during his birth.
+Perhaps it was just the random nature of Disparity, or perhaps being born twins caused complications with dividing the power into their individual souls.
 Whatever the case, Prince Lothric never grew out of his baby clothes and never ended up wielding his platinum sword.
-When we encounter the young man in his chamber, he is sitting on the bed as if it is the most natural thing in the world.
-Given his pallor, the prince has probably spent the majority of his life resting in bed with some ailment, failing to fulfill the sole purpose to his existence — what everyone around him had been preparing him for.
+When we encounter the young man in his chamber, he is sitting on the lavish bed as if it is the most natural thing in the world.
+Given his pallor, the prince has probably spent the majority of his life resting inside with some ailment, failing to fulfill the sole purpose to his existence — what everyone around him had been preparing him for.
 One can only imagine the stress and self-loathing such a miserable upbringing inspired.

 By contrast, Lorian lived an exemplary life for a royal.
-Being brothers, it is no surprise that the elder prince bears the same holy power, which he also wields without a catalyst.
-And while he seems to be nowhere as proficient as Prince Lothric, he employs the younger brother’s same teleportation miracle and can gather divine light into his sword to fire a beam.
+Being brothers, the elder prince bears the same holy power wielded without a catalyst.
+And while seeming nowhere near as proficient as Prince Lothric, he employs the younger brother’s same teleportation miracle and can gather divine light into his sword to erupt along the ground with a slam.
 Another High Priestess to another prince, and thus he received the church’s instruction.
-However, this prince was raised as a knight, mastering swordplay as his victory over the Demon Prince exemplifies.
-This skill with the blade is likely why the heir received the royalty’s old brass armor, including a crown of fire for a helm — it is also demonstrative of his worth to his family.
-Knighthood was in all likelihood designed to impress Lorian with traits conducive to his household, namely the code of chivalry.
-Loyalty to gods and country with obedience to authority was the royal will, and with knights and clergy as his role models, young Lorian most likely took to his instruction.
+However, this prince was raised as a knight, mastering swordplay as showcased by his victory over the Demon Prince.
+This skill with the blade is likely why the heir received the royalty’s old brass armor, flourished with blue cloth to designate his rank — it is also demonstrative of his worth to his family.
+It is no accident that his iron greatsword was dyed to match his black armor, the sword of the royal crest inspiring its shape.
+Knighthood was designed to impress Lorian with traits conducive to his household, namely the code of chivalry.
+Loyalty to gods and country with obedience to authority was the royal will, and with knights and clergy as his role models, young Lorian took to his instruction.

 Kindling of a King left by Prince Lothric.